Tuttotorna/lon-mirror/README.md

-OMNIA measures what remains invariant when representation changes, and where continuation becomes structurally impossible.
+OMNIA measures what remains invariant when representation changes, where continuation becomes structurally impossible, and how much structure is lost when an observer is introduced.

 ---